 Pat Oliphant is a name quite familiar to newspaper junkies who revel in the art of political cartoons.
-Since 1964, Mr. Oliphant -- as well as Punk, his ever-commenting penguin in the corner -- has been entertaining and educating us for more than fifty years.
+Since 1964, Mr. Oliphant -- as well as Punk, his ever-commenting penguin in the corner -- has been entertaining and educating us.

 Before I leap into the fray and explain the connection of a famous political cartoonist to Graland School( with apologies to those of you who know how important Mr. Oliphant was to the school’s history), I quote from The Library of Congress which exhibited his work in 2000:

 “Pat Oliphant won the Pulitzer Prize for editorial cartooning in 1966, just two years after he left his native Australia for an American career.
 Now, thirty years later, he is considered among the most gifted practitioners in the history of the profession.
 He has caricatured seven United States presidents, from Lyndon Johnson to Bill Clinton, and offered provocative graphic commentary on salient social and political issues of the past three decades, including Watergate, Vietnam, the collapse of communism in Europe, and the Gulf War.
 Few artists have done as much to influence the form and content of contemporary American political cartoons.